 I received my PhD from the University of York in English Literature, where I focussed on the writer James Baldwin.
-I taught at Staffordshire University between 2006 and 2012, the year that I joined the University of Manchester.
-I sit on the Editorial Committee of Manchester University Press and I am the co-founding editor of the James Baldwin Review, an annual peer-reviewed journal published by Manchester University Press.
-I'm a contributing editor at The A-Line: A Journal of Progressive thought and a former managing editor of Modernism/ Modernity.
-I am a regular contributor to the Times Literary Supplement & a Fellow of the Royal Society of Arts.
+I joined the University of Manchester in 2012 having previously taught at The University of York and Staffordshire University, as well as stints teaching young offenders, refugees, and asylum seekers.
+I'm chair of Manchester University Press's editorial committee and I am a co-founding editor of James Baldwin Review, an annual peer-reviewed journal.
+I'm one of the series editors for the The British Pop Archive book series, a regular contributor to the Times Literary Supplement, and a Fellow of the Royal Society of Arts.

 My background is in English literature but I have mostly written about twentieth century US literature and culture, including publications on American cold war culture, JFK, Harold Norse, William Blake, Boris Vian, Jack Kerouac, Zora Neale Hurston, Tom Waits, Jeff Nuttall, William Burroughs, James Baldwin, D.W.
 Griffith, film noir, jazz, Pentecostalism, and 1960s transatlantic counterculture, avant-garde writing, & little poetry magazines.
 I have written around 70 pieces for the Times Literary Supplement, mostly reviewing works on American literature (literary criticism, literary biographies, poetry, fiction, and memoirs), as well as freelance pieces about living on a boat, amongst other topics.